 High fructose syrup (HFS, or HFCS for high fructose corn syrup) in specified concentrations has a caloric value and sweetness similar to sucrose (table sugar).
 As a natural sweetener it is popular as liquid alternative to sucrose in the soft drinks and confectionery industry.

 High glucose syrup, which is the feedstock for HFS production, is obtained from common starch plants such as corn, wheat, rice and cassava.

 Some of the glucose contained in high glucose syrup is converted to fructose and sold as HFS-42 or it is enriched to specified concentrations, such as HFS-55 and higher.

 The feedstock, high glucose syrup, is a clear substrate obtained from starch with a DE of 96 or higher (see glucose) which is already filtered, deashed and evaporated to desired concentration for conversion.

 To extend the lifetime of the enzymes, the ion content of the syrup is adjusted by addition of specific salts.
-The syrup then passes through columns that are filled with the immobilized enzyme isomerase, creating a glucose-fructose syrup also known as isoglucose, with a concentration of approximately 42% fructose in dry matter substance.
+This substrate then passes through columns that are filled with the immobilized enzyme isomerase, creating a glucose-fructose syrup also known as isoglucose, with a concentration of approximately 42 % fructose in dry matter substance.

 The isoglucose syrup undergoes a purification step including ion exchange and decolorization (for instance by activated carbon treatment).

 While the raffinate is recycled to the isomerization process, the extract is blended with isoglucose syrup to reach the desired content of 55 % fructose.
 After polishing of the solution in a mixed bed ion exchanger the product is finally concentrated to 77 % DS by multi-effect evaporation and marketed as HFS-55.

-Alternatively isoglucose syrup can be concentrated by evaporation to 71% DMS and marketed as HFS-42.
+Alternatively isoglucose syrup can be concentrated by evaporation to 71 % DS and marketed as HFS-42.

 Both HFS-42 and HFS-55 are commonly used in food, beverage and confectionery applications as in manufacturing the liquid product is easier to handle compared to crystalline sugar.